serious-scaffold/ss-python/docs/dev/env.md

 ## Environment setup

-There is a all-in-one command to setup environment for daily development.
+There is an all-in-one command to setup environment for daily development.

 ```bash
 make dev